ScottPartacz/Holiday-Manager/README.md

 # Holiday-Manager

+This program will allow you to manage holidays. (add/remove/view/save to a file(csv,json))

 # Data folder

 Holds the starter holiday file and it is where all of the saved files will go.